HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **NFR5: Extensibility and Research:** The V1 production system will exclusively use the fine-tuned XLM-ROBERTa model.
 For academic comparison, a separate, non-production script or environment will be created to benchmark baseline models (VADER, Naïve Bayes, mBERT).
 -   **NFR6: System Calibration:** The automated flagging algorithms must be calibrated to minimize false positives and ensure the volume of flagged evaluations is manageable for Admins.
 -   **NFR7: Data Privacy Compliance:** All processing of imported historical and live user data must be compliant with the Data Privacy Act of 2012 (RA 10173).
 The architecture must account for the secure handling and storage of Personally Identifiable Information (PII).
+-   **NFR8: Timezone Standardization:** The entire platform shall operate on a single, standardized timezone: **Philippine Standard Time (PST / Asia/Manila)**.
+All times displayed in the UI must be explicitly labeled as PST to prevent ambiguity.
+-   **NFR9: Concurrency Control:** To ensure data integrity in a multi-admin environment, the system must implement **Optimistic Locking** for all shared, editable resources (e.g., Form Templates).
+Concurrent actions (e.g., two admins resolving the same item) must be handled gracefully on the backend on a "first-come, first-served" basis.

 ---